Missouri Breaks opens Rapid City office, seeks volunteers for brain health, Alzheimer's study

 As Missouri Breaks finds volunteers for the brain health research, Sprynczynatyk and Eagle Staff hope to form a registry of Native American people who would participate in future studies.

 “Most company branches run two, three or four studies simultaneously.
-I would anticipate within several months, we will be running additional studies,” Sprynczynatyk said.
+I would anticipate within several months, we will be running additional studies,” she said.

 Missouri Breaks’ mission is to create opportunities for better lives through research, community health initiatives, and medical equipment.